-Narendra Modi-led BJP to retain power in 2019, says ABP News survey
+ABP 'Desh Ka Mood' survey: BJP to win 276 seats in 2019, UPA vote share to rise

-New Delhi, Oct 4: BJP-ruled NDA will return to power if Lok Sabha elections are held today, a latest survey by ABP News and C-Voter has found out.
+New Delhi, Oct 4: BJP-ruled NDA will return to power if Lok Sabha elections are held today, predicted a latest survey by ABP News and C-Voter.

 Though it will not be a smooth ride for the NDA in the next elections, the ruling alliance is likely to emerge victorious in 276 of the 543 seats, says the Desh Ka Mood survey conducted by ABP.
 In 2014 elections, NDA had won 336 seats.